dvdbisong/dvdbisong.github.io/gcp-ml-seminar/numpy.md

 'Output': 0.97219288999999998
 ```

-Fancy Indexing in NumPy are advanced mechanisms for indexing array elements based on integers or boolean.
+Fancy Indexing in NumPy is an advanced mechanism for indexing array elements based on integers or boolean.
 This technique is also called <span style="color:green">*masking*</span>.

 #### Boolean Mask
 Let's index all the even integers in the array using a boolean mask.